Spring Framework is one of the most popular Java EE frameworks.

 Spring Framework Architecture

 Spring Framework is divided into a number of separate modules, which allows you to decide which ones to use in your application.
-Below image illustrates the most important modules of Spring Framework architecture.
+The below image illustrates the most important modules of Spring Framework architecture.

 Let’s look into spring ecosystem modules one by one.